Rippling/OpenAPIDocs/docs/Getting-Started/h-Webhooks.md

 # Webhooks

+Please note, Rippling webhooks are restricted for App Shop integrations.

 Rippling Partner Applications have the option to provide a Webhook URL for their application to receive event triggered notifications.

 > **Currently, Rippling only supports webhooks in the production environment.**